Illuminos SAT-ACT Assessment

 How does the Illuminos Learning Assessment work?

-The online, one-hour Learning assessment is taken by your student.
+Your student will take the online, one-hour learning assessment.
 After the assessment is completed, an Illuminos academic coach will provide a 30-minute comprehensive analysis of your student’s Learner Profile, which includes a breakdown of strengths and weaknesses, along with how they can improve.

 The SAT/ACT preparation assessment advises which test your child will perform better on and by how much based on your student’s natural test-taking capabilities and the nuanced differences between the two tests.
 The results are critical for your student to effectively prepare for their college entrance exam.